Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 If your work has any of these then read on.
 Otherwise check out [Preventing Code Factory]({{site.baseurl}}/agile/2021/08/28/2-code-factory.html).

+Let's take a simple user story to demonstrate how code factories work.
+"As an email user, I want a way to keep my inbox organized."
+That story could result in anything from GMail's built-in categories to Hey's categorize first time senders feature.
+This example is chosen because we all use email but in a code factory you might not understand your end users at all.

+A code factory will insist on writing in enough detail to nail down exactly one high level implementation and then maybe start in on acceptance criteria to specify down to the exact screens.
+And even then the story might be spit up into dozens of stories making it difficult for any single assignee to innovate anything.
+Feedback, if any, will come only from end users complaining and the team that fields those complaints might not even be the same one that did the first version!

 ## How to find a job outside a code factory
 There are plenty of organizations that show signs of not being code factories: